clover0/issue-agent/website/docs/configuration/command.md

 - get_repository_content

-Issue Agent does not save conversation history.
+Issue Agent does not save prompt history.
 Therefore, When user uses the `react` command, the agent will not remember the previous conversation.